-The impact of fluctuating climate conditions on societal stability and its potential to lead to violent conflict is of growing importance.
+The impact of fluctuating climate conditions on societal stability, and its potential to lead to violent conflict, is of growing importance.

-In this example, both climate change and political factors impacted displacement and international migration.
-As a result of this instability, violence and insecurity increased in neighbouring countries which further impacted Ethiopia.
+There is a strong relationship between extreme weather events and displacement.
+In Ethiopia, droughts in the mid-1970s and 1980s as well as subsequent famines led to waves of migration from drought-stressed areas (both voluntary and government forced).
+In this case, both climate change and political factors impacted displacement and international migration.
+As a result of this instability, violence and insecurity increased in neighbouring countries, which only further impacted Ethiopia.

 Empirical evidence suggests that it is those with the lowest resilience are likely to face the greatest challenges and are most likely to migrate.
 This migration has a huge impact on recipient countries and communities and can increase pressures on existing infrastructure, creating grievances within the local population and increasing the risk of conflict.